natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-4E%20Early.md

 The front half of the plane holds the pilot and a self-sealing fuel tank.
 The wings hold non self-sealing fuel tanks, and the back half of the plane holds the engine.

-One single well-placed round from an [[ADEN (30 mm)|ADEN]] cannon can completely cripple the plane by taking out the pilot or an engine.
-It is completely open to attack from the side and front although it can be armed with flares.
-Overall, survivability is quite poor, and players should minimize their chance of being hit.
+One single well-placed round from an [[ADEN (30 mm)|ADEN]] cannon can completely cripple the plane by taking out the pilot or the engine.
+It is completely open to attack from the side and front although it can be armed with flares and chaff.
+Overall, survivability is quite poor, and players should minimize their chance of being hit by constantly looking around and by staying high or fast.

 === Modifications and economy ===
 {{Specs-Economy}}